Facing criminal charges can be a stressful and frightening ordeal. It’s normal to worry about your future and your family.

 It’s important to speak with an experienced criminal defense attorney to learn what your options are.

-How Our NEPA Criminal Lawyers Can Help
+How Our NEPA Criminal Defense Attorneys Can Help

-The bottom line – you can’t afford to not call us.
 Serious criminal charges demand serious legal action.
 Our attorneys regularly resolve a wide range of criminal defense cases in Scranton, the Poconos, and throughout Northeastern Pennsylvania.
 Some of the most common criminal cases we have extensive experience handling include:

 - Drug Crimes